Out in Science, Technology, Engineering, and Mathematics

 Out in Science, Technology, Engineering, and Mathematics, Inc., abbreviated oSTEM, is a 501(c)(3) non-profit professional society dedicated to LGBTQ+ individuals within the science, technology, engineering, and mathematics (STEM) community.

 History

-In October 2005, IBM sponsored a focus group where students from across the United States convened at the Human Rights Campaign headquarters in Washington, D.C.
-These students discussed topics relevant to LGBTQ+ communities at their colleges and universities, and they debated how to structure an organization that serves students in science, technology, engineering, and mathematics.
+In October of 2005.
+IBM sponsored a focus group where students from across the United States convened at the Human Rights Campaign headquarters in Washington, D.C.
+These students discussed topics relevant to LGBTQ+ communities at their colleges and universities.
+They debated how to structure an organization that serves students in science, technology, engineering, and mathematics.

-Founded in 2009 and achieving 501(c)(3) status in 2010, oSTEM currently consists of more than 100 chapters across the United States and the United Kingdom.
+Founded in 2009, the organization was granted 501(c)(3) status in 2010. oSTEM currently consists of more than 100 chapters across the United States and the United Kingdom.

 Mission

 oSTEM strives to identify, address, and advocate for the needs of LGBTQ+ students and professionals within the STEM fields. oSTEM fulfills these needs by providing networking opportunities, mentorship connections, strategic collaborations, and professional/leadership development, as well as an annual global conference.